-The allowance of foreign direct investment (FDI) in India’s pharma sector was well received by foreign investors.
-The cumulative drugs and pharmaceuticals sector attracted FDI worth US$ 11,588.42 million in the period April 2000–February 2014, according to data published by Department of Industrial Policy and Promotion (DIPP).
-Some of the major investments and developments in the Indian pharmaceutical sector include the following:
+The allowance of foreign direct investment (FDI) in India's pharma sector has been well received by foreign investors.
+According to data released by the Department of Industrial Policy and Promotion (DIPP), the drugs and pharmaceutical sector attracted FDI worth Rs 60,100.91 crore (US$ 9.94 billion) between April 2000 and June 2014.

 References: Consolidated FDI Policy, Department of Industrial Policy & Promotion (DIPP), Press Information Bureau (PIB), Media Reports, Pharmaceuticals Export Promotion Council